leafs99/coding-rule/README.md

-This repository include some coding rules that tranlated from other toturials or blogs.
+This repository includes some coding rules that translated from other toturials or blogs.